drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - Combining product data with external data sources, such as weather or demographic data, to identify patterns or correlations that can help the mini mart optimize its product offerings and promotions.

-- Data transformation can be performed using a variety of tools and techniques, including ETL (extract, transform, load) processes, scripting languages like Python or Ruby, or specialized data transformation software.
+- Data transformation can be performed using a variety of tools and techniques, including ETL (extract, transform, load) processes or specialized data transformation software.
 #### Machine Learning Algorithms:

 ##### Product recommendations